 #1.
 The Divorce Busting Guide to Rebuilding Your Marriage After an Affair

 Written by an acclaimed therapist, this book can help you work through the disbelief and anger of an affair.
 The written version of a couples’ therapy session is titled “Healing From Infidelity.”
 This book is a powerful guide for wounded couples who want to work through the trauma of infidelity and rebuild their relationship.
-Michele Weiner-Davis, a renowned relationship expert and therapist, leads couples through a step-by-step program to make amends and rebuild trust after an affair.
-This interactive book contains sections on dealing with traumatic feelings, responding to questions after an affair, overcoming flashbacks, finding forgiveness, and more.
+Michele Weiner-Davis, a renowned relationship expert and therapist, leads teams through a step-by-step program to make amends and rebuild trust after an affair.
+This book has sections on how to deal with traumatic feelings, how to answer questions after an affair, how to stop having flashbacks, how to find forgiveness and more.

 #2.
 Infidelity: Why Men and Women Cheat

 “Infidelity” examines why people cheat and what to do when confronted with a cheating spouse.
 Kenneth Paul Rosenberg, MD, a psychiatrist specializing in addiction, takes readers on a scientific journey to comprehend all aspects of infidelity.
 This book deconstructs the three types of cheating—emotional, virtual, and physical—as well as what motivates people to cheat and how to process and heal from a cheating partner.

 #3.
 Out of the Doghouse: A Step-by-Step Relationship-Saving Guide for Men Caught Cheating